 The antidote to this is Orthodox Christianity.
 We must see it be like blind men seeing for the first time.
 We must embrace it completely and let it purify our minds as well as our affections–continually.
 And a big (and I mean huge) help in doing this is Orthodoxy by G.K.
 Chesterton.

-“Psh.
-That’s all you got?
-Why else should I use my team reading both it and your blog?” you may ask.
-To which I say: I have no other argument.
-Aside from the fact that it would be good in general to work through I am completely at a loss of making a case for it.
+Hold on.
+I know what you’re thinking.
+It’s something like, “I’m not convinced.
+Why else should I use my valuable time reading both this book and your posts about this when I have better things to do?”
+To which I answer: I have no idea, and no other argument in the least.
+Aside from the fact that it would be good in general to work through this book I am completely at a loss of making a case for it.
 As Chesterton astutely observed, “It is very had for a man to defend anything of which he is entirely convinced.
 It is comparatively easy when he is only partially convinced.
 He is partially convinced because he has found this or that proof of the thing, and he can expound it.
 But a man is not really convinced of a philosophic theory when he finds that something proves it.
 He is only really convinced when he finds that everything proves it.
 And the more converging reasons he finds pointing to this conviction, the more bewildered he is if asked to suddenly to sum them up.
 Thus, if one asked an ordinary intelligent man, on the spur of the moment, “why do you prefer civilization to savagery?” he would look wildly round at object after object, and would only be able to answer vaguely, “Why, there is that bookcase… and the coals in the coal-scuttle… and pianos… and policemen.” … That very multiplicity of proof makes reply impossible.”

 I am so totally convinced of the essentiality of this book that I have no reason for you to read it at all.
 I simply believe it to be one of those things that everyone in our age should read, similar to Knowing God by Packer or Basic Christianity by Stott.
-So let’s read it together.
+You might as well ask me why we should appreciate the night time sky or stare at an edifying piece of art.
+All I can say is, “now that you’re convinced, let’s read it together.”